Oludamilola87/E-Commerce-Sales-Analysis-PowerBI/README.md

 - what is the sales variance?
 - what is the percentage of total expenses to sales?
 - what is the total number of customers?
--

 ## Data analysis
-measures were created such as profit, previousyearsales, and count rows.
+Measures were created such as profit, previousyearsales, and count rows.

 ## Key Insights
 Our analysis revealed some key insights and we were able to use the key insights to make recommendations.